About

 Why Web 1.0?

-First, ironically, despite Flash and other non-HTML or CSS elements supposedly designed to make websites more dynamic, beautiful, and easier to use, it has actually done just the opposite.
-Many pages take forever to load, and even if one wanted to read just a small snippet of a news article, one would have to wait a minute or two – or longer – just to get one or two second’s worth of information.
-It’s ridiculous.
+First, perhaps a decade ago (as of 2024), I felt that, ironically, despite Flash and other non-HTML or CSS elements supposedly designed to make websites more dynamic, beautiful, and easier to use, it did just the opposite.
+It seemed then that many pages took forever to load, and even if one wanted to read just a small snippet of a news article, one would have to wait a minute or two – or longer – just to get one or two second’s worth of information.
+I felt that was ridiculous (and still think so).
 Websites should be practical.
 They should load quickly and be easily and readily accessible.

 Secondly, I like cartoony-style graphics (see my made-up word cartoophilia), and many Web-1.0 sites use simple, cartoony graphics.